-In order to receive tokens into your Cosmos wallet, whether you are depositing yourself from another wallet, or you are required to do so to receive tokens from another party, you will need to provide a wallet address.
+To receive tokens into your Cosmos wallet, whether you are depositing yourself from another wallet or you are required to do so to receive tokens from another party, you will need to provide a wallet address.

-To provide a wallet address for Cosmos, ensure you are within this wallet.
-Below your name you will see an address, beginning with ‘cosmos1’ followed by numbers and letters.
-To copy this, CLICK on the wallet address itself and you will see an alert pop up stating ‘Address copied!’
+To provide a wallet address for Cosmos, please make sure you are within this wallet.
+Below your name, you will see an address beginning with ‘cosmos1’ followed by numbers and letters.
+To copy this, CLICK on the wallet address itself, and you will see an alert pop-up stating, ‘Address copied!’

-As a final step, always ensure you have double-checked the address by cross-checking the final 4 digits of the address you have pasted against your address in your wallet.
+As a final step, always ensure you have double-checked the address by cross-checking the final four digits of the address you have pasted against your address in your wallet.

-Note: this method works for Cosmos, cheqd and all other tokens building on Cosmos which appear in the dropdown menu.
-If you have been requested to provide a Cosmos wallet address by the cheqd team you will be guided on how to view this in your Keplr wallet at a later date (this is pending CHEQ being listed on Keplr).
+Note: this method works for Cosmos, cheqd and all other tokens building on Cosmos, which appear in the dropdown menu.
+If you’ve been asked to provide a Cosmos wallet address by the cheqd team, you’ll be guided on how to view this in your Keplr wallet at a later date (this is pending CHEQ being listed on Keplr).